 The complaint shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and a date stamp.
+If a site administrator not designated as a compliance officer receives a complaint, the site administrator shall notify the compliance officer.

 All complaints shall be filed in writing and signed by the complainant.
 If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, district staff shall assist him/her in the filing of the complaint.